 Check out the Summer Food Service Program in action in Louisiana at Louisiana Fit Kids!

-By meeting the nutrition standards for USDA Smart Snacks in School, Out-of-School Time program staff can confidently provide healthy snacks for children, even without participating in federal child nutrition programs.
+By meeting the nutrition standards for Smart Snacks in School, OST programs can confidently provide healthy snacks for children, even without participating in federal child nutrition programs.

 For a listing of foods and beverages meeting the USDA recommended criteria for Smart Snacks in School, visit Louisiana Fit Kids!